-Eligibility for Food Stamps
+Learn About Requirements for Food Stamps

 Find Out About Income Limits for Food Stamps

-Get Information on Additional Requirements for Senior Food Stamps
+Get Information on Additional Requirements for Food Stamps

-Before submitting a food assistance application, seniors need to meet several eligibility requirements in addition to the resource and income limits.
-First, food stamp requirements state that seniors must either be U.S. citizens or legally present in the U.S. before they can receive assistance.
-There are specific policies regarding immigrants and non-citizens, so it is important that potential applicants review all eligibility requirements for SNAP these before applying.
-Second, the requirements for food stamps say that seniors must have a Social Security Number to enroll in SNAP.
-Those who do not currently have a Social Security Number may apply for one, provided they meet the eligibility criteria for this form of identification.
+Before turning in your food assistance application, you will need to meet several requirements, in addition to the resource and income limits.
+First, food stamp requirements say that seniors must be U.S. citizens or legally present in the U.S. before they can receive help.
+There are specific policies regarding immigrants and non-citizens, so it is important that you review all eligibility requirements for SNAP before applying.
+Second, seniors must have a Social Security Number to enroll in SNAP.
+If you do not currently have a Social Security Number, you can apply for one as long as you meet the eligibility criteria for this form of identification.

-How Eligibility for Food Stamps is Determined
+Discover How Qualifications for Food Stamps Are Decided

-To see if you meet the food stamps requirements, your state benefit office will have you attend an interview.
-Your food stamps eligibility will be decided during this interview.
-If a case worker determines that your income, resources, citizenship and other qualifications are valid, you should be approved for benefits.
-Even if you currently meet the requirements for food stamps, you may be denied if you have violated any SNAP rules in the past.
-When you do not qualify for food stamps or are denied for any reason that you disagree with, you may wish to complete the process to appeal your state’s food stamp determination.
+To see if you meet the food stamps requirements, your state benefits office will ask you for an interview, which is where your eligibility will be decided.
+If a caseworker determines that your income, resources, citizenship and other qualifications are valid, you should be approved for benefits.
+However, you may be denied if you have violated any SNAP rules in the past, even if you meet the requirements for food stamps.
+If you do not qualify for food stamps or are denied for a reason that you disagree with, you can start the appeals process to your state’s food stamp determination.